uecker/mri_test/ismrm2021/neural_networks/bart_neural_networks.md

 <!-- #region id="7_dXzYvYO2eZ" -->
 ## 1.3 Evaluate the MNIST Network

-To evaluate the trained network, we can apply it and compare with the reference using the `--eval` option:
+To evaluate the trained network, we apply it and compare the result with the reference using the `--eval` flag:
 <!-- #endregion -->

 ```bash id="bMEriyPQO2eZ" outputId="2fe5f20b-6f42-4db1-ace1-185876f5e831" colab={"base_uri": "https://localhost:8080/"}